Anxiety Disorders

 Psychotherapy

-Therapy will address thoughts, feelings, and behaviors and better understand how it affects day to day life.
-It can also help you work through traumas and conflicts.
+Therapy will address thoughts, feelings, and behaviors and how they affect day to day life.
+It can also help work through traumas and conflicts.
 There are different types of therapy.
-A care team will help to find which type is best for each persons needs.
+A care team will help to find which type is best for each person's needs.
 Therapy may change over time.

 Cognitive-behavioral therapy (CBT) is one type of therapy.
 It focuses on negative thought patterns and behaviors.
 Practice will help to retrain thinking to decrease reaction to stress and anxiety.
 CBT has been very effective in children and teens.